ECrownofFire/ecf/README.md

 * `captcha_secret`: reCAPTCHA site secret

 ### Configuration
-You can set them with `PROJECT_ENV`, but I'd recommend setting them with an overlay file instead (see
-[the Erlang documentation](http://erlang.org/doc/man/config.html) on how to do that).
+I'd recommend setting all the relevant config options with an overlay file (see [the Erlang documentation](http://erlang.org/doc/man/config.html) on how to do that).